 An overview of the Visitor design pattern and its implementation in Dart and Flutter

-In the last article, I have analysed a behavioural design pattern that enables loose coupling between the sender of a request and its receiver — Chain of Responsibility.
+In the last article, I analysed a behavioural design pattern that enables loose coupling between the sender of a request and its receiver — the Chain of Responsibility.
 In this article, I would like to analyse and implement another behavioural design pattern that lets you separate algorithms from the objects on which they operate — it is Visitor.

 Table of Contents